Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 param enablePurgeProtection bool = true

 import { keyType } from 'br/public:avm/res/key-vault/vault:0.11.0'
-// adding keys is optional in the Key Vault resource module param keys keyType[]?
+// adding keys is optional in the Key Vault module param keys keyType[]?

-import { roleAssignmentType } from 'br/public:avm/utl/types/avm-common-types:0.3.0'
+import { roleAssignmentType } from 'br/public:avm/utl/types/avm-common-types:0.4.0'
-// the role assignements are optional in the Key Vault resource module param roleAssignments roleAssignmentType[]?
+// the role assignements are optional in the Key Vault module param roleAssignments roleAssignmentType[]?

 // the resources to deploy